Leonard P. Zakim: Publications

 Zakim published several articles about the Middle East, Black-Jewish and Catholic-Jewish relations, anti-Semitism, violence and hate crimes.
 He wrote a Brandeis University publication about coalition building and Lift Up Your Voice, a book about race and religious relations released in 1998.
-He co-authored with Janice Ditchek Confronting Anti-Semitism: A Practical Guide.
+He co-authored, with Janice Ditchek, Confronting Anti-Semitism: A Practical Guide.

 Political relationships

 Zakim served as a member of the Massachusetts Democratic State Committee.
 In addition to working on the gubernatorial and presidential election campaigns of Dukakis, he was a close advisor and good friend of Steven Grossman when Grossman was chairman of the Massachusetts Democratic Party and later the National Democratic Party.

 His work in Boston revolved around his personal relationships.
-"I am a firm believer that relationships count more than institutions," he said.
+"I am a firm believer that relationships count more than institutions", he said.
 "It's because you know someone that you start to care about their issues."
 In particular, his relationship with Cardinal Law was crucial.
-The men were friendly before Law became cardinal (Zakim traveled with the delegation to Rome when Law was elevated from archbishop).
+The men were friendly before Law became Cardinal.
+(Zakim traveled with the delegation to Rome when Law was elevated from archbishop).
 Upon returning to Boston in 1985, Law delivered his first sermon as cardinal on anti-semitism and the two men traveled to Poland together in 1986, where they visited the Auschwitz concentration camp and spoke to Catholic groups about anti-semitism.

 Honors

-For bringing together Catholics and Jews in Boston, he was honored with The Knighthood of St. Gregory from Pope John Paul II during his November, 1999 trip to Rome.
+For bringing together Catholics and Jews in Boston, he was honored with a Knighthood of St. Gregory from Pope John Paul II during his November, 1999 trip to Rome.
 Zakim also received the Urban League's Community Service Award and the Catholic Charities Medal.
 He also received an honorary degree in humane letters from Brandeis University and numerous other awards for leadership in human rights.

 The Leonard P. Zakim Bunker Hill Bridge, the Charles River crossing of Interstate 93 and US 1 completed in 2003 as part of the Big Dig (the Central Artery/Tunnel Project), was named in his honor.

 The World Wide Web Consortium's Zakim IRC bot is named "in honor both of human rights advocate Lenny Zakim who gave voice to the people and the Zakim bridge across the Charles."